NoSleepTillLambos/TheNaughtySailor/README.md

 <!-- stipulate functionality and improvements that can be implemented in the future. -->

 - In future i would like to publish the app to the app store, Firebase could be an issue however with calls to the db.
-I'd really like to create something real world ready
+I'd really like to create something real world ready.
+- Functionality to login with a Google account
+- Google reviews
+- Posting comments to the db

 <!-- MOCKUPS -->